 While it is all for the competition, some elite companies are moving away from that type of content.
 They have learned that real estate content writing services can achieve far better results.

-As a result, they don’t want to order content for ranking purposes only.
-Instead, they are doing what we now call content branding.
-We may not be the pioneers of the word content branding—not branded content—but our understanding of the term is extensive.
+They don’t want to order content for ranking purposes only.
+They are doing something that we now call content branding.
+We may not be the pioneers of the word content branding—not branded content—but let me tell you our understanding of the term.

 Can people associate a particular aspect of the industry to your company?
 If yes, you are doing content branding.
 In the content marketing industry, Neil Patel is an industry brand.
 People associate certain aspects of content with his work.